 \subsection{$\GL_n\lb\sigma\rb~$-Character Varieties}

 We study character varieties that are unitary in the global sense.
 This is what we call $\GL_n\rtimes\lb\sigma\rb~$-character varieties.
-We will avoid calling them unitary character variety since in the community of character variety, it often refers to a character variety with structure group $\Uni_n(\mathbb{R})$.
+We will avoid calling them unitary character varieties since in the community of character variety, they often refer to character varieties with structure group $\Uni_n(\mathbb{R})$.